isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-seal-painted-wood-for-outdoor-use/index.md

 layout: post
 ---

-Sealing [wood](https://pestpolicy.com/can-you-use-acrylic-paint-on-wood/) for outdoor use is critical since most sealants contain active agents and UV-rays blockers that protect the wood from fading and aging.
+Sealing [wood](https://pestpolicy.com/can-you-use-acrylic-paint-on-wood/)for outdoor use is critical since most sealants contain active agents and UV-rays blockers that protect the wood from fading and aging.
 Perhaps you intend to seal your outdoor painted wood or structure and wonder how to go about it? *Well, in this article, we are going to discuss how to seal painted wood for outdoor use.

 Initially, you need to select appropriate tools, purchase the right wood sealant, prep the surface, prepare the sealant, and carry out the actual application gently with a paintbrush or a roller. *